-There was a missing glass plate in the hatch, probably made by a musket ball.
+There was a missing glass plate in the hatch, possibly made by a musket ball.
 The water might have come in and drowned the crew.
-Objection: there would have been plenty of time for the crew to escape through the other hatch, however this crew were all found sitting at their places, unlike the second crew.

-The submarine hit the ship, or another ship, and the submarine was damaged, allowing water to enter in.
-Objection: there is no evidence of impact or drowning.
+The submarine hit the Housatonic, or another ship, and the submarine was damaged, allowing water to enter.

 The third, and most sophisticated submarine that one group of Confederates built was named after one of the builders – H. L. Hunley.
 It was built in Mobile, AL and then shipped to Charleston in August 1863 to try to break the Union blockade of Charleston Harbor.
 It sank twice as it was being operated on training runs.
 The first time was when it was at anchor, and three of the eight crew escaped, but the rest drowned.
 It was hoisted up and recovered almost immediately.
 The second time it sank was when it was out on a training run in the harbor.
 The captain – Lt.
 Dixon happened to be away, so Hunley had taken command.
 All of the men died, 2 by asphyxiation, 6 by drowning.
 Dixon was involved in the recovering of the submarine and its crew, three weeks after its sinking.
 Despite the gruesome sights he must have witnessed, he was not deterred from retaining command and he raised another volunteer crew.
 He insisted that each man know exactly what had happened to the two previous crews.
 The mission of the Hunley was to attack the Union blockade ships, but they had to wait for one to be close enough for the manpowered submarine to make it out to the ship and back safely.
 Finally the USS Housatonic anchored only four miles from the Hunley’s hiding place.
 On February 17th, 1864, the little 7 ton submarine set out from its base to attack the 1,260 ton ship.